 Being a hi-tech company, we strive for innovation and novelties in every next step we take.
 We look for new ways to upgrade and use the most advanced technologies to experience the natural world and empower outdoor adventurers around the world.

 We proudly carry the Made in Europe flag.
-The majority of PULSAR advanced devices are developed, designed, manufactured, packed, and sent out to our worldwide distributors from our factories in Europe.
+All PULSAR products are developed, designed, manufactured, packed, and sent out to our worldwide distributors from our factories in Europe.

 We develop optics and electro-optics with enhanced functionality for both professional and leisure adventures.
 In-house produced firmware and software guarantee optimisation and essential quality of our devices.
 Through continuous technological innovation, we seek to enhance human abilities and provide one’s mastery and greater success in unfavourable nature conditions.